lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields

-These fields are unidirectional and MUST NOT be set to bidirectional in a Rule DI entry, see section 7.1 of the {{rfc8724}}.
-They are used only by the client to access a specific resource and are never found in server response.

 If the field value has to be sent, TV is not set, MO is set to "ignore" and CDA is set to "value-sent".
 A mapping MAY also be used.